abhaygill209/OpenPUF/docs/Readme.md

 ```

 **Lattice-based cryptography** — the family covering ML-KEM and ML-DSA — dominates at ~48% of hardware revenue.
 North America leads regionally at 37–38% market share.

-### The Regulatory Inflection Point

-The market is not growing organically — it is being **forced** by regulation.
-NIST's deprecation of RSA/ECC by 2030 and full disallowance by 2035 will trigger a mandatory hardware refresh cycle across billions of devices.
-The U.S. White House has earmarked **$7.1 billion** for federal PQC migration alone.

----

 ## 4. Regulatory Mandate Timeline